mckellwoodland/dimen_reduce_mahal/README.md

 Once trained, save off embeddings for all train and test images as `pt` files.
 This can be done using the `get_encodings.py` file in the forked SMIT repository.

 Train, in-distribution (ID) test, and out-of-distribution (OOD) test embeddings should be put in different folders.
-ID is distinguished from OOD using the performance of the segmentation model.
+For our work, ID is distinguished from OOD using the performance of the segmentation model.
 I.e. >95% Dice similarity coefficient (DSC) is ID, whereas <95% is OOD.

 ## Embedding Dimensionality Reduction

-Reduce the dimensionality of the embeddings using average pooling, PCA, t-SNE, or UMAP.
+Reduce the dimensionality of the embeddings using `OOD/reduce_dim.py` with average pooling, PCA, t-SNE, or UMAP.
 Encodings must be '.pt' files.

  ```